flowcommerce/redux-fetch/README.md

 * It will modify the behavior of fetcher components that are not mounted.
 Therefore, if you import a fetcher component returned by `fetch()` and then call `fetch.setup()` it will still change the behavior of that component.

-### `fetchRouteData(store, components, params)`
+### `fetchAsyncStateOnServer(store, components, params)`

-An utility that is usually used on the server-side to fetch the data requirements before rendering matched route components.
+An utility that you should use on the server-side to fetch the data requirements before rendering matched route components.

-The three arguments you should pass to the `fetchRouteData` are:
+The three arguments you should pass to the `fetchAsyncStateOnServer` are:

   - `store`: A Redux store instance that should be hydrated with the application state before rendering you route components.

   - `components`: Matched route components for a specific location. `fetchRouterData` will iterate through these components, calling the `getAsyncState` function assigned to them with `fetch()` to update your application state.

   - `params`: Parameters passed as `ownProps` to the `getAsyncState` function.

+## Acknowledgments

+This project, while far less complex, was inspired and borrows some of [Relay's](https://facebook.github.io/relay/) concepts.

 ## Related projects